roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  'We'll start at the bar, and work our way around the tables.
 You'll each be assigned a section, looking after several tables,' Diane explained.

  Jane was mesmerised by the opulence surrounding her.
 Elizabeth cynically observed there were no clocks, or windows to reveal the passing of time.
 Needing to earn tips, to build an escape fund, she was for once keen to get started.
 Both women thought of it as an exciting adventure.
-Report_Story #1